darankowski/cl300_disassembled_code/README.md

   * what the "Givarfel" error means in practice (also still don't know ;) )
   * how to use the serial pomp in this controller (this one at least the code helped me to understand the communication)

+The code is compatible with the "asem51" assembler: http://plit.de/asem-51/

+Unfortunately, the MCS-51 environment is new to me (privately, I always used other architectures for all MCU projects), so I'm not sure what is the "industrial standard" for this (except Keil products).
+Plus it's an old and obsolete architecture so it's hard to find something new for this. ;)